Koç University Suna Kıraç Library

 Koç University Suna Kıraç Library, a library in Istanbul, Turkey which began as part of Koç University in 1993.

 Located on the university's campus in Rumelifeneri, the library is the management and coordination center of other libraries and library services within the institution.
 The library, which serves in a structure of 8,300 square meters consisting of four floors, has a seating capacity of 915 people.
 It derives its name from business person Suna Kıraç.

 History

-The Library opened on 12 October 1993 as a part of Koc University.
+The Library opened on 12 October 1993 as a part of Koç University.
 The initial collection did consist of 1590 volumes and it was located on the İstinye Campus, the first campus of the university, built on the site of a former match factory.
 The library moved to the new campus built in Rumelifeneri in 2000.